 Discarding the fourth wall, we share interactive, verbatim-led stories whilst utilising elements of visual and physical theatre to challenge audiences to place themselves in the shoes of others.
 We feel that the audience member should be seen as a participant to the play rather than simply a spectator and so our plays involve them on the journey our characters take.

 Tale Be Told Theatre was launched in 2015, with the initial aim of providing arts theatrical experiences for young people from disadvantaged backgrounds.
-It became clear, through working within communities, that there were many stories of crisis either ignored by wider society or going unheard.
+It became clear, through working within communities, that there were many stories ignored by wider society or going unheard.
 We feel these unheard stories deserve a platform from which to be heard.

 We have developed a process whereby the people affected by these times of crisis are put at the heart of our work.
 It is their story we are reflecting on our stage and we devise from the very words they have spoken to tell it.
 From initial research, workshops, script development and rehearsals we foster a collaborative process that keeps the honesty of the story we are telling and ensure we communicate their tales of crisis effectively.